GreatSealUSA/GreatSealUSA_Art/Ripples/Wake_Ripples.md

 &nbsp;

-* "that is not the god of the Bible.
+* On the Great Seal of the United States of America: "that is not the god of the Bible.
 These men did not believe in a Fall.
 They did not think the mind of man was cut off from God.
 The mind of man, cleansed of secondary and merely temporal concerns, beholds with the radiance of a cleansed mirror a reflection of the rational mind of God.
 Reason puts you in touch with God.
 Consequently, for these men, there is no special revelation anywhere" - The Power of Myth, published year 1988

 &nbsp;